 Phone: 773-702-1031 (2-1031 from campus phones)

 All CS systems that permit logins require SSH over the standard port (22) and use your CNetID for authentication.

-Each student is supplied with a desktop with the following general configuration:
+Each student other than first years is supplied with a desktop with the following general configuration:

 Techstaff has 3 servers (linux1, linux2, and linux3) that serve as interactive login systems for instructional use.
 These systems are reachable either by the canonical address or by a cname (linux.cs.uchicago.edu).
 The address linux.cs.uchicago.edu is a DNS round-robin entry that will rotate between the canonical addresses.
 This allows for future expansion of the service.
 You should always be aware of the canonical in case you need to reconnect to a specific machine.
 The canonical name is displayed in the shell prompt or can be found by typing the 'hostname' command.
 These systems are configured similarly to the desktops and lab machines and can be used interchangeably with them.
 They are configured with 16 hyperthreads, 64GB of RAM, 450GB /local partition, and mount the NFS home directory.
 The purpose of these systems is to support instructional computing.

 Techstaff has distributed a number of community printers around the department.
 There are 4 color printers distributed throughout Ryerson:

 There are also black and white printers available in the larger student offices.
 These printers are all available on all Techstaff managed linux systems.
 You will need to add them to any personally managed system.